l-mbert/l-mbert/README.md

 ## 🧬 Hello!

-I'm Lambert and I work aa a Front-end Webdeveloper in Germany.
+I'm Lambert and I work as a Front-end Webdeveloper in Germany.

 ### 🔭  What do I use?